 What Is Exercise Snacking?
-A New Study Says Just A Few Minutes Of Stair Climbing Can Boost Your Health
+A New Study Says A Few Minutes Of Stair Climbing Can Boost Heart Health

-It's all too rare that the words "exercise" and "snacking" appear in close proximity (unless accompanied by an unacceptable snack suggestion, like "a handful of raisins").
-But according to a new study, the new buzzword could be the secret to improving your heart health — so what exactly is exercise snacking, and how does one go about it?
+According to a new study, “exercise snacking” could be the secret to improving your heart health — so what exactly is it, and how does one go about it?

 The researchers asked a group of typically sedentary young adults to take up an exercise snacking routine, climbing a three-flight stairwell three times a day with one to four hours of rest in between.
 They performed the routine three days a week over a six week period; the researchers monitored their cardiorespiratory fitness by measuring their peak oxygen uptake.
 For comparison, the study authors also monitored a control group who did not follow the stair climbing regime.

 The results came as a surprise even to the study authors.
 The stair climbing routine didn't just improve the cardiorespiratory fitness of the participants, but also boosted their strength.
 They also generated more power in a cycling test.
 "We know that sprint interval training works, but we were a bit surprised to see that the stair snacking approach was also effective," said Jonathan Little, an assistant professor at UBC Okanagan's School of Health and Exercise Sciences and a co-author of the study.

 So what does the study indicate?
 Essentially, an expensive gym membership and a gruelling workout routine aren't necessary to boost your heart health.
 Taking a few flights of stairs a day, if you're able to do so, could be the budget-friendly, time-saving answer.
 Senior study author Martin Gibala, a kinesiology professor at McMaster University, explained, "The findings make it even easier for people to incorporate 'exercise snacks' into their day."